 Multiple Vehicle Accidents

 Your lawyer may have to deal with multiple insurance companies and their lawyers, as well as witnesses, medical experts and accident reconstructionists.
-The lawyer you hire must know how to handle these complex matters in order to obtain the best possible results.
+The lawyer you hire must know how to handle these complex matters to obtain the best possible results.

 Many multiple vehicle accidents go beyond the average fender bender.
-Often, these accidents cause significant injuries, including whiplash and neck injury, spinal cord injury and paralysis, brain damage, scarring and disfigurement, burns & wrongful death.
+Often, these accidents cause significant injuries, including whiplash and neck injury, spinal cord injury and paralysis, brain damage, scarring and disfigurement, burns and wrongful death.
 If you have been injured in an accident in which multiple vehicles were involved, it is crucial that you have a skilled car accident lawyer from our firm to assist you in addressing the matter of compensation.

 In a rear-end collision, the consequences can range from relatively minor vehicle damage to life-altering injuries.
 Many of these rear-end collisions are caused by overly aggressive and distracted driving from the driver who hit the other vehicle from behind.
 When insurance companies try to defend these cases, they may shift the blame and try to claim that a short stop left the trailing driver no time to react.
 They may also try to minimize the seriousness of the damage caused in the accident.